-When you can do that, many folks will stick around with you for the long-haul just because they can’t find that same feeling OUTSIDE of the business.
+When you can do that, folks will stick around with you for the long-haul just because they can’t find that same feeling OUTSIDE of the business.
 Even if they never build a big business themselves, they’ll stick with you because of the way you make the feel when they are around you.

-# 2 Get People to Events Every 90 Days
+# 2: Get People to Events Every 90 Days

 Events are powerful.
 Events keep people unified and motivated.
 Whenever possible, get your team to events.
 Promote events like your business success depends upon it!
+Why?
+It does!

-This can be events that you put on, events your MLM Company offers, or events that are generic for any distributor in any company.
+This can be events that you put on, events your MLM Company offers, or even events that are generic for any distributor in any company.

 When people attend events, they rekindle their vision and dreams.
 They build their belief in their business.
 They re-gain their long-lost motivation.
 And they meet new people and learn new skills.

-# 3 You Have to Work the Numbers
+# 3: You Must Work the Numbers

 There was a special on 60 Minutes about Amway and they interviewed Bill Britt.
 They asked him what his secret to success was.
 Prior to his interview, they focused on how so many folks who joined Amway failed, but when they got to Bill Britt they got a pleasant surprise.
 This is what he said.